deeplearning4j/deeplearning4j/snapshots.md

 </repositories>
 ```

 And specify snapshot version.
 We follow simple rule.
-If latest stable release version is A.B.C, snapshot version will be A.B.(C+1)-SNAPSHOT.
+If latest stable release version is `A.B.C`, snapshot version will be `A.B.(C+1)-SNAPSHOT`.
 I.e. as of writing this, latest stable version is `0.9.1`, and snapshot version is `0.9.2-SNAPSHOT`

 # Limitations